n8ventures/video-to-gifski/README.md

 ![Preunmultiply Filter](docs/howto/2b.png)

 ### 3. Preview the GIF
-Click on the `Apply & Preview` button, to apply the settings you adjusted and a preview frame should show along with the GIF Size and Dimensions.
+Click on the `Apply & Preview` button, to apply the settings you adjusted and a preview GIF should show along with the GIF Size and Dimensions.

 ![Settings Menu with Preview](docs/howto/3.gif)